-In 2018, we paid an average of £214,000 in Group Income Protection benefits to UK employees each day.
+In 2021, we paid £89m in Group Income Protection benefits to UK employees.

 We support your employees at every stage of the process by assigning a dedicated case manager to each claim.
 They’ll speak directly to your employees and arrange any necessary meetings with clinicians.